 - Metadata layer: The metadata schema/layer is where you can store the data on your data.
 This can be part of a successful data mesh strategy.

 - Data staging: Transformations and data cleansing of the data from the source layer occur here.
 The data staging area acts as a short-term data storage location where ELT processes are performed on the data to clean, transform, process and validate it into the desired format for loading into the data warehouse.
 However, every change to the ongoing pipeline should not result in repeated cleaning and transformation of the entire dataset, as this is resource-intensive and inefficient.
-A good practice is to employ CDC (change data capture).
+A good practice is to employ change data capture (CDC) or slowly changing dimensions (SCD).
 With CDC, the staging layer keeps a record of all changed data.
 Only this changed data gets ingested and undergos transformation and processing, severely reducing compute load, reducing latency, and improving operations’ efficiency.

 - Data warehouse layer: Data from the staging area enters the data warehouse layer, which can act as the final storage location for historical data or be used to create data marts.
 This data warehouse layer may also contain a data metadata layer that contains information and context about the data stored in the data warehouse for better consumption by analysts and end-users.
 This information may include data sources, access procedures, data staging, users, and data mart schema.